 If you still think that special offers and discounts will leave you broke, you can’t be more wrong.

 Discounts, offers, and freebies listed right on the product page are some of the best ecommerce website features for one simple reason: people will purchase more because they think they’re saving more.

 Limited offers give customers the now-or-never drive to finish a purchase while they’re already on your site instead of saving it for later.
 Add on-sale buttons, offer private sales to registered users, and create “buy one, get two” promotions — all to lure your customer like a magnet.

 What’s better than savings?
 Free shipping!
 People are likely to complete an order and purchase the product if shipping is free, thus, reducing a customer’s shipping fees will eventually increase your sales.

-A shopping cart is the number one requirement for all ecommerce websites.
-This is where your customers keep their products to continue with the checkout process.
-A shopping cart should be simple to use.
-It has to give customers the option to add or remove products to the cart, change quantities, choose shipping options, enter promos, or keep shopping.
+A shopping cart is the #1 requirement for all ecommerce websites.
+This is where your customers view the summary of their purchase, add or remove products to the cart, change quantities, choose shipping options, enter promos, or keep shopping.